Reviewing Applications: PreventSA Incubator

-Apply to our 6-month incubator, kicking off in January 2026.
-What you’ll get:
+Cohort members will join our 6-month incubator, kicking off in January 2026.
+What they’ll get:

-• $50,000 to work on designing, piloting, and refining your concept
+• $50,000 to work on designing, piloting, and refining their concept

 • Introductions to mentors, experts, and potential sources of follow-on-funding